magmaticlabs/obsidian/.docker/README.md

 The first time you run the `./obsidian up` command, it will generate an SSL cert for the nginx container.
 You can add the rootCA.pem cert to your browser's trust store to remove the untrusted cert warning.

-When you run the `./obsidian down` command, it will take all the containers offline, including the database storage volume, which will wipe the database.
-Be sure you don't need any of the data in the database before you bring the containers down.